travetto/travetto/module/auth-rest-jwt/README.md

 One of [Rest Auth](https://github.com/travetto/travetto/tree/main/module/auth-rest#readme "Rest authentication integration support for the Travetto framework")'s main responsibilities is being able to send and receive authentication/authorization information from the client.
 This data can be encoded in many different forms, and this module provides the ability to encode into and decode from [JWT](https://jwt.io/)s.
 This module fulfills the contract required by [Rest Auth](https://github.com/travetto/travetto/tree/main/module/auth-rest#readme "Rest authentication integration support for the Travetto framework") of being able to encode and decode a user principal, by leveraging [JWT](https://github.com/travetto/travetto/tree/main/module/jwt#readme "JSON Web Token implementation")'s token generation features.

+The token can be encoded as a cookie or as a header depending on configuration.
+Additionally, the encoding process allows for auto-renewing of the token if that is desired.
+When encoding as a cookie, this becomes a seamless experience, and can be understood as a light-weight session.

-The [JWTPrincipalEncoder](https://github.com/travetto/travetto/tree/main/module/auth-rest-jwt/src/principal-encoder.ts#L30) is exposed as a tool for allowing for converting an authenticated principal into a JWT, and back again.
+The [JWTPrincipalEncoder](https://github.com/travetto/travetto/tree/main/module/auth-rest-jwt/src/principal-encoder.ts#L40) is exposed as a tool for allowing for converting an authenticated principal into a JWT, and back again.

 **Code: JWTPrincipalEncoder**
 ```typescript